-What Can a Handyman Do in Saint Johns in Saint Johns County, FL?
+What Can a Handyman Do Without a License in Saint Johns in Saint Johns County, FL?

 In St. Johns County (often referred to locally as “Saint Johns”), Florida does not issue a general “handyman license,” but it DOES require state licensure for any work that falls under construction contracting (especially structural work, roofing, electrical, plumbing, HVAC, and most permit-required work).
 Florida’s main handyman-style exemption is the “minor repairs” / “property owner” concept—however, there is no statewide $500 handyman threshold in Florida like in some other states; local permitting rules and the definition of “contracting” are the real limiting factors.